FID-Biodiversity/OntologyGenerator/README.md

 java -jar biofid-ontology-collector.jar
 ```

+### Namespaces
+If you want to define namespaces that are used in your ontology and should be abbreviated in the final output, you have to define them in a file `config/namespaces.json`.
+The file has to be exactly that.
+Currently, there is no need to make this customizable.
+Please open an issue, if you think otherwise.
+There is already an example namespace file given for you to modify.

 ## Concept
 This tool provides a highly configurable way to harvest a data source and generate an ontology from the data.
 For this purpose, the ontology processing is split into multiple steps, each processed by a DataService class.
 The user can define multiple of DataService classes, each adding more information from separate data sources or further processing the data already in the ontology.